ISDCF/registries-site/src/content/openandclosedcaptions-ov.md

 Open and Closed Caption files are coded as “CCAP” for Closed Caption and “OCAP” or “OPNCAP" for Open Caption.

-If used, CCAP, OCAP, and/or OPNCAP should appear at the end of the Language field after a hyphen.
+If used, CCAP, OCAP, or OPNCAP should appear at the end of the Language field after a hyphen.

 For example: